-Diving Board Accidents: 8 Safety Tips to Reduce Diving and Swimming Injuries
+Diving Board Accidents: 8 Safety Tips to Reduce Swimming and Diving Injuries

 Category:

 There is nothing like a quick dive into a pool to cool you down from the summer heat in Missouri and Illinois.
-However, it may quickly turn into a disaster if there is a swimming or diving injury such as drowning, traumatic brain injury or paralysis.
-Whether you swim for exercise, dive for excitement or just visit a pool to float, safety is of utmost importance to avoid diving or swimming injuries and serious diving board accidents.
+However, it may quickly turn into a disaster if there are injuries from falling into water or diving.
+Whether you swim for exercise, dive for excitement or just visit a pool to float, safety is of utmost importance to avoid swimming injuries and serious diving board accidents.

-According to the CDC, there are an estimated 22 nonfatal drownings a day, and they can result in long-term health problems such as a traumatic brain injury or physical disabilities from paralysis.
+According to the CDC, there are an estimated 22 nonfatal drownings a day.
+Drownings from swimming injuries or a dive injury can result in long-term health problems such as a traumatic brain injury or physical disabilities from paralysis.
 While a higher amount of swimming and diving board accidents happen during the summer months, you should take note of these 8 tips to stay safe in and out of the water in Missouri pools, rivers and lakes all year long.

 1. Make sure you or your child knows how to swim.

-If you or a loved one does not know how to swim or is unable to swim, make sure they are not in a situation where they could have an increased risk of drowning or swimming injuries.
-Come prepared with life vests and floatation devices and keep an eye on those who are unable to swim while they are in the water to keep everyone safe.
+If you or a loved one does not know how to swim or is unable to swim, make sure they are not in a situation where they could obtain injuries from falling into water.
+Come prepared with life vests and floatation devices and keep an eye on those who are unable to swim while they are in the water.

 2. Don’t run or dive into waves headfirst.